heguanelvis/Chicago-Rats-Be-Gone-Storytelling/README.md

 - <a href="https://github.com/alexcengler">Alex Engler</a>
 - <a href="https://github.com/mcnuttandrew">Andrew McNutt</a>

-Their feedback is super helpful and help us improve our graphs consistently.
+Their feedback is super helpful and helps us improve our graphs consistently.

 2. The many authors of D3 libraries and snippets:
 - <a href="https://d3-legend.susielu.com/">Susie Lu (d3-legend)</a>